richardsonlima/kubernetes-docker-in-docker-cluster/README.md

 version of k8s binaries you're using (i.e. for example better don't use `kubectl` 1.9.x with `hyperkube` 1.8.x).

-`kubernetes-cluster-over-docker` supports k8s versions 1.8.x, 1.9.x .
+`kubernetes-docker-in-docker-cluster` supports k8s versions 1.8.x, 1.9.x .

-**Run `kubernetes-cluster-over-docker` on Docker with `btrfs` storage driver is not supported.**
+**Run `kubernetes-docker-in-docker-cluster` on Docker with `btrfs` storage driver is not supported.**

-By default `kubernetes-cluster-over-docker` uses dockerized builds, so no Go installation is necessary even if you're building Kubernetes from source.
+By default `kubernetes-docker-in-docker-cluster` uses dockerized builds, so no Go installation is necessary even if you're building Kubernetes from source.
 If you want you can overridde this behavior by setting `KUBEADM_DIND_LOCAL` to a non-empty value in [config.sh](config.sh).